Well hello there.

 – First survey of the year ended (I actually blogged about this – go me!)

-– During that first survey, I met the most incredible man!
-His name is Byron and he is a field guide.
-Our schedules have us both kind of all over the place, but we manage to make it work out to visit each other as much as possible, and a cool perk is we both get to see and experience incredible reserves together!
-We are heading off in two weeks with his family for a week-long holiday in Mauritius!!
+-We are heading off in two weeks with his family for a week-long holiday in Mauritius!!
 I have not been on a proper holiday (especially not to the beach) in probably five or six years and am beyond excited for it!
-Plus, just spending time with Byron and his family is always wonderful, they are all so amazingly sweet, and have adopted me into their family!
 I cannot wait to unwind a bit, shut off from work for a week and just take in the island life.

 – I spent nearly two months in the states (it was only supposed to be two weeks) to finally sort my visa out and I am excited to announce that I now have my five-year Critical Skills visa!!!
 It has been a painful year-long process, but it has finally come through.
 Now the next step?
 Permanent residency!
 (Here we go again).
 Since I now have my long term visa, my trips back to the states will be way more infrequent (sorry, guys).
 So it was really nice to be able to spend some time there and see so many of you!
 Diesel has my heart, always, and spending anytime with him is simply the best.
 My baby nephew, Atlas, is getting cuter by the day and it was cool to be able to spend quality time and take in the baby phase which passes so quickly.
 I made a trip up to Pittsburgh to spend not enough time with Becca and Andy, stop by the zoo to see all my furbabies and grand-furbabies and just hangout with my Pittsburgh crew (Pgh will always be my home in the states).
 I got to enjoy family time and the small town charm of Poolesville and then the chaos and big city lights of New York city when I went to go visit Panthera’s head office.
 It was a packed full, but great trip.
 My next American trip probably won’t be for another two years or so.